ThbltLmr/yt-term/ARTICLE.md

 To fix problem 1, I replicated the queueing strategy I implemented for video, by storing the audio samples in a queue.

 ## Synchronizing audio and video
 To fix the second issue and ensure that our audio and video stay in sync, I added another layer of buffer.
 This would be two 'ready to play' queues, in which I would move the graphics escape codes and audio samples only when one second of both is ready.
-Thus, both of these queues would always contain the same amount of content.
+Thus, both of these queues would always contain the same amount (i.e. the same number of seconds) of content.
 I could then read from these queues when I needed to send data to either the terminal or audio pulse.

 If either stream fell behind, both of these 'ready to play' queues would stop being filled, and both the audio and video outputs would stop and restart at the same time.